austin-pan/lynx/README.md

 A detailed tutorial can be viewed at [examples/tutorial.ipynb](examples/tutorial.ipynb).
 And extra examples can be viewed in the [examples](examples) directory.

+`lynx` introduces a new data structure, `Table`, for working with tabular data while retaining relational information which can then be used by specialized algorithms that take advantage of relations.
 Here's a quick example for working with relational data and using it with libFM's block structure algorithm.

 ```python
 import pandas as pd